simonw/datasette-cors/README.md

 }
 ```

-To allow specific HTTP methods, use the `methods` option:
+To allow specific HTTP methods with the `access-control-allow-methods` header, use the `methods` option:

 ```json
 {